savannahmhunter/STRIDE_temporary_jobs_project/Data Management Plan.md

 The analysis will be recorded with an R script.
 In the script I will type detailed notes regarding what the code does and any decisions made.

 ### Where will the analyzed data be stored?
 The analyzed data will also be stored on google drive.
-Links available in the appropriate raw and analyzed data folders.
+Links available in the appropriate raw and analyzed data folders on github.

 ### How will the data be shared?
 Are there any considerations and restrictions for sharing your data?
 Potential repositories include UC Davis Dash or ICPSR (Inter-university Consortium for Political and Social Research).
 The data was publicly available on the UC Davis website so there are no data restrictions.